wsx5031060310guy/python-project/camera/README.md

 # Python project (camera)

-this camera base on micorwave sensor. if someone moving camera will capture image and upload to firebase. also have script delete data more X days.
+this project camera base on micorwave sensor. if someone moving camera will capture image and upload to firebase. also have script delete data more X days.